Ananyakumarisingh/QuickChat/README.md

 - __Deployed Backend__ = https://
 - __Deployed Webite__ = https://

+---
+<br/>
 ## 🏷️ What is __QuickChat__?
-QuickChat is a Full Stack Chatting App.
+__QuickChat__ is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

----

-<br/>

-## 🏷️ Special Features of QuickChat :-

--

 ---